 Financial support of up to £20,000 is available to eligible participants who attend programme training and events and who achieve key milestones in Phase 2 of the programme.

-The mentors appointed to the Propel programme have all been selected because of their track records in building international businesses from a Northern Ireland or UK base.
+The mentor team for the Propel programme is made up of experienced international entrepreneurs and executives who have impressive track records in building international businesses from a Northern Ireland or UK base.

-Mentors within the programme will provide expert advice both on a one-to-one basis and within a team.
-Mentors will be sourced specifically for each participant to ensure that the most appropriate match is made between mentor and participant.
+Mentors will provide expert advice both on a one-to-one basis and within a team.
+They will be sourced specifically for each participant to ensure that the most appropriate match is made.

 The role of the mentor will be to challenge and support participating entrepreneurs to develop sustainable and competitive businesses.
 The mentor will maintain a detailed working knowledge of the participant's business position and product or service and will support the development of a robust business plan.
 A key role of the mentor is to provide independent, professional one-to-one business advice on a confidential basis to participants.

 Networking is at the core of Propel.
-Making connections with the right people, partners and companies is a proven way to accelerate your business idea.
+The programme emphasises the power of making connections with the right people, partners and companies to accelerate your business idea.
 The Propel network will act as a social hub.
 We will invite key players across Northern Ireland to meet the Propel participants and will actively seek opportunities for participants to take part in networking opportunities.